rishikeshsreehari/personal-blog/content/now.md

 ### 🔨 What am I Working on?

-- I'm currently umemployed, so mostly [looking for a job](/hire) most of the time.
+- [Currently unemployed](/hire), so spending most of my time applying for jobs.
 - Curating interesting stories at [10+1 Things](https://newsletter.rishikeshs.com/)!
 - Working on some [side projects](/projects)!

 ---